 - Keep track of deadlines and receive reminders: This is vital for timeliness and meeting the deadline for filing an Answer or responding to Requests for Admission.
 Trello can help you stay on top of things that if missed could derail the entire case.

 - Assign tasks: Assigning a card or task to someone on Trello makes it easy to know which staff member is responsible for each item.
 They immediately receive a notification and can get started right away.
+As of recent, Trello also offers customizable due date notifications, which you can use to remind users about tasks at dates of your choosing.

 - Keep track of client interactions: Trello can help with customer relationship management.
 For example, you can record the date you first attempted contact, whether you left a message or spoke to the client, and what you discussed.
 This can be viewed by anyone who has access to the Trello board, so everyone knows what has been done and no steps are needlessly repeated.